Nasser Al-Khelaifi Named as Most Influential Person in Football

-In a report due out this Tuesday, France Football has drawn up the Top 50 most powerful people in the football world, topped by Nasser Al-Khelaifi, the PSG Chairman and boss of BeIn Media Group.
+France Football has drawn up the Top 50 most powerful people in the football world, topped by Nasser Al-Khelaifi, the President of Paris Saint-Germain Football Club and Chairman of beIN MEDIA GROUP.

 They are not necessarily the people who shout loudest or make the most fuss, but more those whose decisions carry the most weight.
 France Football has come up with 50 names amongst the inevitable leaders of clubs and institutions, fearsome and insatiable agents, star players with huge followings, all-powerful and all-knowing coaches, businessmen whose voices are increasingly heard and politicians who are increasingly present.

-Those who make, and sometimes defeat, football in 2020.
-And who impose themselves upon it by force, networks and/or power, either in the spotlight or in the shadows.

-In this little game, because that’s what it is, Nasser Al-Khelaifi ranks at the top because of the unique reach of his influence.
-He is a club chairman (PSG), a broadcasting boss (BeIN Media Group) with 55 million subscribers, as well as a minister without a portfolio of a country, Qatar, which will organize the next World Cup in 2022.
+In football, Nasser Al-Khelaifi ranks at the top because of the unique reach of his influence.
+He is a club president (PSG), a broadcasting chairman (beIN MEDIA GROUP) with 55 million subscribers; as well as a minister without portfolio in Qatar, which will organize the next FIFA World Cup in 2022.

 Nasser Al-Khelaifi is at a crossroads of influence and power games that puts him in a privileged and indispensable position.
 Having joined PSG nine years ago, Al-Khelaifi has managed to adapt to the codes to become accepted and join this powerful clan who rules and holds sway over international football.

-It was Al-Khelaifi who kicked off PSG's transformation into a truly international brand, illustrated by two statistics: the club has gone from selling 44,000 replica shirts in 2011 to more than a million in 2019, as well as from a digital community of 500,000 to more than 87 million today.
+It was Al-Khelaifi who kicked off PSG's transformation into a truly international brand, illustrated by two statistics: the club has gone from selling 44,000 replica shirts in 2011 to more than a million in 2019, as well as from a digital community of 500,000 to more than 87 million.

 With this honorary distinction, Nasser Al-Khelaifi, reserved as always, did not labour the point in France Football: "Power for power's sake - the obsessive search for the spotlight - it’s just pure vanity”.

-In an interview in Tuesday’s France Football, he talked about Alex Ferguson, the former boss of Manchester United ("his know-how and passion for football are incomparable"), Aleksander Ceferin, the UEFA boss ("a much needed unifying force for European and world football") or Michael Jordan, who he negotiated with for the Parisian business ("not only was he the greatest of all time on court, but he hasn’t stopped since").
+In an interview in Tuesday’s edition France Football, he talked about Alex Ferguson, the former manager of Manchester United ("his know-how and passion for football are incomparable"), Aleksander Ceferin, the UEFA boss ("a much needed unifying force for European and world football") and Michael Jordan, who he negotiated with for the Parisian business ("not only was he the greatest of all time on court, but he hasn’t stopped since").

-Others on the list include major agents (Mendes, Raiola or Zahavi), politicians (Xi Jinping), several players (Messi, Neymar, Sterling, Salah, Mbappé or Rapinoe), coaches (Klopp, Guardiola or Zidane) but also businessmen and women from Russia, South Korea or Bahrain.
+Others on the list include major agents (Mendes, Raiola or Zahavi), politicians (Xi Jinping), several players (Messi, Neymar, Sterling, Salah, Mbappé and Rapinoe), coaches (Klopp, Guardiola and Zidane) but also business leaders from Russia, South Korea and Bahrain.

-And even a golden international trophy, the Ballon d'Or FF, which almost all of the club's 50 members dream of getting close to, directly or indirectly.
+And even a golden international trophy is on the list, the Ballon d'Or FF, which almost all of the club's 50 members dream of getting close to, directly or indirectly.

-The full feature will be available in France Football on Monday in digital format and on newsstands from Tuesday.
+The full feature will be available in France Football on Monday in digital format and on newsstands from Wednesday (AEST).